 Read more: Pakistan & AJK should do much more on political & diplomatic…

 GVS: Do you think that if Jordan, Egypt, Turkey and even the Palestinian authority have recognized Israel, Pakistan should also move forward and recognize the state of Israel?

 Moussa: Well, I hope that you would continue to support the Palestinian question and that you will continue to oppose the playing havoc with the Palestinian rights.
 And I think, especially after the recent law that has been adopted by the Knesset [the Israeli parliament] about considering the Palestinians as second-class citizens, should not be accepted by any of us.

 I don’t intervene or even venture to intervene in the decision- making the process in Pakistan.
 But Pakistan is known to be in the forefront of supporting the Palestinian question, the Palestinian rights and also for establishing peace.
 So, you have to root for those who really cooperate to establish peace.

 As I told you, the problem is simple with Israel as compared to other problems because the question of withdrawal of occupation is concrete – there are concrete resolutions by the UN, concrete initiatives by the Arab world, concrete events that have happened between Egypt and Israel and between Jordan and Israel.

 And you will see, in the Middle East when this happens, you will certainly take note of it and make proper decisions.
 But until this happens, I don’t want to intervene.

 GVS: So, what do you think of the new government in Pakistan?

 GVS: There is a really tense relationship between Washington and Islamabad, and the new government has inherited those tensions.
-How would you advice the Prime Minister Imran Khan to deal with them?
+How would you advise the Prime Minister Imran Khan to deal with them?

-Moussa: I don’t think that I’m in a position to advice the Prime Minister Imran Khan, but I’m in the position to wish him luck!
+Moussa: I don’t think that I’m in a position to advise Prime Minister Imran Khan, but I’m in the position to wish him luck!